digital-asset/daml/docs/source/tools/auth-middleware/index.rst

    ./oauth2

 Daml ledgers only validate authorization tokens.
 The issuance of those tokens however is something defined by the participant operator and can vary significantly across deployments.
 This poses a challenge when developing applications that need to be able to acquire and refresh authorization tokens but don’t want to tie themselves to any particular mechanism for token issuance.
-The auth middleware aims to address this problem by providing an API that decouples Daml applications from these details.
+The Auth Middleware aims to address this problem by providing an API that decouples Daml applications from these details.
-The participant operator can provide an auth middleware that is suitable for their authentication and authorization mechanism.
+The participant operator can provide an Auth Middleware that is suitable for their authentication and authorization mechanism.
-Daml includes an implementation of an auth middleware that supports `OAuth 2.0 Authorization Code Grant <https://oauth.net/2/grant-types/authorization-code/>`_.
-If this implementation is not compatible with your mechanism for token issuance, you can implement your own auth middleware provided it conforms to the same API.
+Daml includes an implementation of an Auth Middleware that supports `OAuth 2.0 Authorization Code Grant <https://oauth.net/2/grant-types/authorization-code/>`_.
+If this implementation is not compatible with your mechanism for token issuance, you can implement your own Auth Middleware provided it conforms to the same API.

 Features
 ********

-The auth middleware is designed to fulfill the following goals:
+The Auth Middleware is designed to fulfill the following goals:

 - Be agnostic of the authentication and authorization protocol required by the identity and access management (IAM) system used by the participant operator.
 - Allow fine grained access control via Daml ledger claims.